Helena Paparizou: 2013–2015: Ti Ora Tha Vgoume?, One Life, and Nine The Musical

-On 14 November up to 13 December 2014, Paparizou joint the Swedish Christmas Tour "Julgalan 2014" in Sweden along with Danny Saucedo, Alcazar, Mattias Andreasson, E-type, Erik Segerstedt, Linda Bengtzing and Albin.
+On 14 November up to 13 December 2014, Paparizou joined the Swedish Christmas Tour "Julgalan 2014" in Sweden along with Danny Saucedo, Alcazar, Mattias Andreasson, E-type, Erik Segerstedt, Linda Bengtzing and Albin.
 On 14 December, Paparizou sang in the Swedish church to celebrate Santa Lucia, which was broadcast by SVT.

 In February 2015, Paparizou was featured on the house duo's HouseTwins single "Love Till It's Over", and later released her Greek single Otan Aggeli Klene.
 On March, Paparizou performed the singles as a guest at the Eurovision Greek Final along with the winning song of the Eurovision Song Contest 2014, "Rise Like a Phoenix".

 On 23 May 2015 Paparizou was the spokesperson for the points of Greece at Eurovision Song Contest 2015.
 In a bizarre twist, she gave the twelve points not to Cyprus (its representative, John Karayiannis and his song "One Thing I Should Have Done" ended up with ten), but to Italy's Il Volo with their song "Grande Amore".
 On 29 May Paparizou performed "Angel" at the final of "Let's Dance" in Sweden.

 Paparizou joined the Swedish summer tour "Diggiloo" from 6 June to 15 August with Magnus Carlsson, Martin Stenmarck, Charlotte Perrelli, Andreas Johnson, Björn Kjellman, Hanna Hedlund, Oskar Bly, Jessica Andersson and Magnus Johansson.
 Paparizou made her theatrical debut on the musical "Nine" at Pantheon Music Theatre as 'Saraghina'.